Liu Chao (footballer)

-Liu Chao (柳超 (柳超, Liǔ Chāo); born 7 September 1987 in Beijing) is a Chinese football player who currently plays for Beijing BSU in the China League One.
+Liu Chao (柳超 (柳超, Liǔ Chāo); born 7 September 1987 in Beijing) is a Chinese football player.

 Club career

 Liu started his professional career with Anhui Jiufang in 2005 and transferred to another China League Two club Tianjin Songjiang in 2007.
 He was described by Tianjin Songjiang boss Hao Haidong as being a hot prospect for the future.

-Liu was loaned out to Chinese Super League club Shenzhen Ruby in 2009 where throughout the season he steadily established himself in Shenzhen and scored his first CSL goal against Shaanxi Chanba in a 1-0 win on April 4.
+Liu was loaned out to Chinese Super League club Shenzhen Ruby in 2009 where throughout the season he steadily established himself in Shenzhen and scored his first CSL goal against Shaanxi Chanba in a 1–0 win on April 4.
 By the end of the campaign he played in 28 league games and scored 2 goals within the 2009 season.

 Liu moved to Lithuania and signed a contract with FK Sūduva in 2010, which made him the first Chinese footballer playing in Lithuania.
-He scored his first goal for the club in second legs of Lithuanian Cup Semifinals against FK Vėtra on 14 April.
-He scored his first league goal three days later, in a 5-0 away win against FK Atletas Kaunas.
+He scored his first goal for the club in the second leg of Lithuanian Cup Semifinals against FK Vėtra on 14 April.
+He scored his first league goal three days later, in a 5–0 away win against FK Atletas Kaunas.

-On 14 February 2011, Liu signed a three-year-contract with Shenzhen Ruby.
+On 14 February 2011, Liu signed a three-year contract with Shenzhen Ruby.

 On 5 March 2015, Liu transferred to fellow China League One side Hunan Billows.

 On 14 January 2016, Liu transferred to fellow China League One side Shanghai Shenxin.